“Oh Lord, according to your justice, give me life” (Psa 119:149b)

 2.2.4.
 The accused or covenant community may appeal but the final federal court ruling/judgment is binding and must be respectfully submitted to/obeyed under penalty of apostasy (Act 15:1-2, 5-7, w/22-23; Gal 2:2; Mat 18:17-20; Mat 16:19; Joh 20:22-23; Heb 13:17; 1Th 5:12-13; Heb 10:28-29)

 2.2.5.
-In cases involving capital crimes, the guilty party is to be put to spiritual death –i.e. to be excommunicated from the covenant community.
+In cases involving capital crimes, the guilty party is to be put to spiritual death –i.e. to be excommunicated from the covenant community by the hands of its members (again, Lev 24:23).
 This includes loss of justification and participation in the Lord’s Table (1Co 5:1-5, 11, 13; 1Ti 1:20):

 126.96.36.199.
 Murder (Exo 21:12-14; Lev 24:17, 21; Num 35:30-31; Deu 19:11-13)